-The following table sets out the names of the nominees for election as Directors, the offices they hold within Glacier, their occupations, the length of time they have served as directors of Glacier and the number of Shares which each beneficially owns directly or indirectly or over which control or direction is exercised as of the date of the Notice.
+The following table sets out the names of the nominees for election as Directors, the offices they hold within Glacier, their occupations, the length of time they have served as directors of Glacier and the number of Shares which each beneficially owns directly or indirectly, or over which control or direction is exercised as of the date of the Notice.

-Name, Province of Residence and Positions, Current and Former, if any, Held in Glacier Principal Occupation for Last Five Years Served as Directors Since Number of Securities Owned or Controlled at Present (1) SAM GRIPPO (3)(4)(6) British Columbia Chairman Chairman of Madison Venture (a diversified holding company) since 1976.
-April 28, 2000 704,542 MARK MELVILLE British Columbia President, Chief Executive Officer and Director President and Chief Executive Officer, Glacier Media Inc. Previously President of Businss Information, Glacier Media Inc. May 10, 2023 88,587 BRUCE W. AUNGER (2)(5) British Columbia Secretary and Director Retired.
+Name, Province of Residence and Positions, Current and Former, if any, Held in Glacier Principal Occupation for Last Five Years Served as Directors Since Number of Securities Owned or Controlled at Present (1) SAM GRIPPO (3)(4)(5) British Columbia Chairman of the Board and Director Chairman of Madison Venture (a diversified holding company) since 1976.
+April 28, 2000 704,542 MARK MELVILLE (3) British Columbia President, Chief Executive Officer and Director President and Chief Executive Officer, Glacier Media Inc. May 10, 2023 2,001,793 BRUCE W. AUNGER (2) British Columbia Secretary and Director Retired.
 Corporate Director.
-April 28, 2000 412,808 GEOFFREY L. SCOTT (2)(4)(5)(6) British Columbia Director Stockbroker, Haywood Securities Inc., an investment dealer, since 2000.
+April 28, 2000 412,808 GEOFFREY L. SCOTT (2)(4)(5) British Columbia Director Stockbroker, Haywood Securities Inc., an investment dealer, since 2000.
 April 28, 2000 6,891,500 HUGH MCKINNON (2) British Columbia Director President and CEO of Norscot Investments Ltd. November 19, 2019 498,000